IvyStreeter/Introduction-to-RNA-Seq/README.md

 ## Objective
 This is the basics to RNA-Seq.
 I am utilizing multiple resources to go through the basics and hope to analyze data from papers and datasets in the future.

-# DIY transcriptomics
+# DIY transcriptomics Overview
-This course is by Daniel Beiting from UPenn and all [lecture material](https://diytranscriptomics.com/) and resources linked on his website.
+This course is by Daniel Beiting from UPenn.
+All [lecture material](https://diytranscriptomics.com/) and resources linked on his website.
+Some notes provided may stem from personal professional experience.

 ## Course objective
 - To analyze your own bulk RNA-Seq or scRNA-Seq data